lupyuen/lupyuen.github.io/src/dsi2.md

 TODO

+(I took longer to write this article...
+Than to code the Zig Driver!)

 There's plenty to be done for NuttX on PinePhone, please lemme know if you would like to join me 🙏

 Check out the other articles on __NuttX RTOS for PinePhone__...